 Sometimes brunch is best served with a heaping side of friends.
-Our best brunch picks for groups are great for small and large parties alike, so order up some buttermilk pancakes or eggs Benedict and keep the brunch cocktails flowing.
+Our best brunch picks for groups are great for small and large parties alike, so order up some buttermilk pancakes or eggs Benedict and keep the Bloody Marys flowing.

 Did we miss your favorite brunch spot?
 Tell us in the comment section below.

 The best brunch places for groups in NYC

 This popular West Village eatery serves a two-hour bottomless brunch until 4pm.
 The $28 brunch menu gets you an entrée and your choice of all-you-can-drink margaritas, Bloody Marys, mimosas or sangria.
 Although they take reservations, be sure to book at least a week in advance as tables fill up quickly.
 Tables sitting down after 2pm will have their drinks cut off promptly at 4pm, unfortunately for New Yorkers who like to get their money's worth. —Tazi Phillips